MySQL

 Basic commands

-This a very short manual to MySQL, you can found more details example from https://dev.mysql.com/doc/refman/8.0/en/mysql-commands.html
+This is a very short manual to MySQL, you can found more details example from https://dev.mysql.com/doc/refman/8.0/en/mysql-commands.html

 ActionCommand